rohit-gohri/drone-junit/README.md

+# Drone Junit

-A plugin to Drone plugin to create stest summaryy using plugin cards.
+A Drone plugin to parse Junit test reports and create tests summary using [plugin cards](https://docs.drone.io/plugins/adaptive_cards/).

-# Usage
+## Usage

 The following settings changes this plugin's behavior.

-* param1 (optional) does something.
-* param2 (optional) does something different.
+* paths (required) - Pass a glob pattern to match all xml junit files
+* report_name (optional) - Customize the name of the report

 Below is an example `.drone.yml` that uses this plugin.